FirstLine Schools: DIRECTOR OF STUDENT SUPPORT SERVICES

 DIRECTOR OF STUDENT SUPPORT SERVICES reports to: Director of Culture & Wellness

-How to Apply : Please apply online via: http://www.firstlineschools.org/careers
+How to Apply : Please submit a cover letter and resume online via: http://www.firstlineschools.org/careers

 Salary is competitive and commensurate with experience.
 FirstLine Schools offers a comprehensive benefits package with a generous 403b plan.